yojoecapital/notes/CS-581 Advanced Artificial Intelligence/8-Classifier-Evaluation.md

 ## 0/1 Error & Accuracy

 - The simplest measure is "is the prediction correct?"
-- Given a dataset, ==accuracy== is the percentage of objects the model's prediction are for
+- Given a dataset, **accuracy** is the percentage of objects the model's prediction are for

 > ###### Problems
 >